-One to one lessons with Fencing Master are the ultimate experience of fencing training.
-The Master will be working individually with you and, if there is one, your fencing partner.
+One to one lessons with Fencing Master is the ultimate experience of fencing training.
+The Master will be working individually with you and if there is one, your fencing partner.

 Private lessons are the ideal way to advance your fencing skills, create muscle memory, and get individualised instruction and mentoring.
 Also, if you plan to miss a class session, a private lesson would be the best way to make up that class session.

 We are pleased to offer private fencing tuition addressing aspects of your individual fencing style, skill and fitness.
 One to one lessons are the ultimate experience of fencing training and it is recommended that any fencer should have at least one lesson a month.
 If you compete, it should be 1-2 lessons a week.

 - Private Lessons are by appointment only and should be scheduled directly with your coach.

 - Arrive for lessons on time and be ready at the scheduled lesson time.
 If a fencer is going to be late for any reason the coach must be contacted directly by a personal cell phone.

 - If you are unable to attend a scheduled lesson, it is your responsibility to contact your coach directly by personal cell phone or email 24 hours in advance to reschedule the lesson time/date.
 Cancellations without 24 hours notice are subject to payment for the scheduled lesson.